jarred-aos/preact-charts/README.md

 ## Contributing
 Please fork and submit pull requests for anything that could be improved.
 This is my first real repo, I know there has been some oversight as this was created for my work, so some things may be a bit specific to that environment.
+Documentation requests are also much appreciated.